Horatio J. Homer

-Horatio J. Homer (1848–1923) was Boston's first African-American police officer.
-He was hired by the Boston Police Department in 1878 and served on the force for 40 years.
+Horatio J. Homer (May 24, 1848 – January 9, 1923) was an American police officer.
+Notable for being Boston's first African American police officer, he was hired by the Boston Police Department in 1878 and served on the force for 40 years.

 Early life

 Homer was born in Farmington, Connecticut, on May 24, 1848, to Sarah Fields and Charles Homer.
 He attended public schools in Farmington until he was twelve.
 At the age of 14, he left the farm and took a job as a hotel bellhop in Waterbury, Connecticut.
 During his youth he traveled quite a bit and held a variety of jobs, including steward on a steamboat that ran between Boston and Bangor, and a Pullman porter on a car that ran between Philadelphia and Pittsburgh.

 He moved to Boston in 1873 and worked as a waiter, first at the Commonwealth Hotel on Washington Street and later at the Hotel Brunswick at Boylston and Clarendon.
 In 1878 he began working as a janitor at the Globe Theatre on Washington Street.